Arizona

 Key Requirements for Testing Companies

 Privacy notices.
-Companies must provide a clear, publicly available privacy notice that describes their data collection, consent, use, access, disclosure, transfer, security, retention, and deletion practices.
+Companies must provide a clear, publicly available privacy notice describing their data collection, consent, use, access, disclosure, transfer, security, retention, and deletion practices.
 A high-level privacy policy overview must also be available.

 Express consent.
 Companies must obtain the consumer's express consent before collecting, using, or disclosing genetic data.
 The consent must clearly describe the intended uses and specify who will have access to test results.